Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: Application of Quantum Gates

+To simulate quantum circuits using the MERA tensor network, quantum gates must be applied to the network.
+The application of a single-qubit gate is straightforward—one simply contracts the gate with the corresponding elementary tensor to which it is attached.
+The orthogonality property of the elementary tensor is preserved due to the gate's unitarity.
+However, the application of two-qubit gates is more complex.
+We employ the variational principle to update the elementary tensors within the causal cone, ensuring that the resulting MERA accurately approximates the state after the two-qubit gate is applied.
+In Fig.~\ref{fig:mera_update}, we give the diagrammatic interpretation of this update.

+The variational principle is the maximization of the fidelity $F(\psi, \psi') = \left|\bra{\psi'} U \ket{\psi}\right|^2$ between the updated MERA $\ket{\psi'}$ and the MERA with the attached two-qubit gate $U \ket{\psi}$ with respect to the elementary tensors in the causal cone.
+For instance, an overlap $\bra{\psi} U^\dagger \ket{\psi}$ is given in Fig.~\ref{fig:mera_u_braket}, it involves only elementary tensors from the causal cone due to the orthogonality property.

-We solve this constrained optimization problem by using the preconditioned Riemannian ADAM optimizer on the complex Stiefel manifold \cite{hauru2021riemannian, becigneul2018riemannian, li2020efficient}.
-This optimizer requires multiple calculations of the gradient of $\left|\bra{\psi'} U \ket{\psi}\right|^2$ w.r.t the elementary tensors from ${\cal R}(U)$ and multiple calculations of preconditioners for all the elementary tensors from ${\cal R}(U)$ that are properly defined in Ref.~\cite{hauru2021riemannian}.
-To calculate both the gradient and preconditioners, we utilize the automatic differentiation technique~\cite{liao2019differentiable}.
+We maximize $F(\psi, \psi')$ by using the preconditioned Riemannian Adam optimizer on the complex Stiefel manifold \cite{hauru2021riemannian, becigneul2018riemannian, li2020efficient} which preserves orthogonality constraints.
+This optimizer requires multiple calculations of the gradient of the fidelity and multiple calculations of the preconditioner which is properly defined in Ref.~\cite{hauru2021riemannian}.
+To calculate both the gradient and the preconditioner, we use the automatic differentiation technique~\cite{liao2019differentiable}.
 The complexity of the automatic differentiation-based computation of the gradient and preconditioners is the same as the complexity of the fidelity computation~\cite{griewank1989automatic, baur1983complexity}.
-Therefore, under the assumption of the same number of optimization steps for any $\chi$ and $n$, the complexity of the overall optimization routine scales as the complexity of the density matrix calculation, i.e., as $O(\chi^8)\log(n)$, though with the large prefactor.
+Therefore, under the assumption of the same number of optimization steps for any $\chi$ and $n$, the complexity of the overall optimization routine scales as the complexity of the density matrix calculation, i.e., as $O(\chi^8)\log(n)$, though possibly with a large prefactor.
 For multiple quantum gates in a quantum circuit one needs to solve the optimization problem for each gate.
-Thus, using this MERA-based protocol, one can approximately simulate arbitrary quantum circuits.

-Now let us compare the MPS-based quantum-computation simulation protocol with the proposed MERA-based protocol.
-We compare the two in terms of computational complexity and expressivity.
-We estimate the latter as an upper bound of the entanglement entropy supported by a particular protocol.
-This measure of expressivity is natural, because entanglement entropy can be thought of as a computational resource in the paradigm of quantum computing.
-The expressivity of an MPS-based protocol scales as $\log(d)$, where $d$ is the bond dimension of an MPS.
-The expressivity of MERA based protocol scales as $\log(n)\log(\chi)$.
-The complexity of a single gate update scales as $O(d^3)$ for an MPS-based protocol and as $O(\chi^8\log(n))$ for the MERA based protocol.
-For better clarity, we organize these estimates in Table~\ref{table:mps_and_mera_comparison}.
+Noteworthy, the technique is similar in spirit to the one presented in \cite{rizzi2008simulation}.